 Flexible Design

 Encouraging a flexible design also supports diverse working styles and preferences, such as remote work and hybrid models.
 This can involve creating multipurpose areas that can serve as meeting rooms, collaborative spaces, or individual workstations as needed.
-Flexibility in space planning ensures that the office can evolve with the company, enhancing productivity and employee satisfaction.
+Flexibility in space planning ensures that the office can evolve with the company, enhancing productivity and team member satisfaction.

 In addition, consider future-proofing the office by installing extra data points and power outlets during the initial setup.
 This foresight can prevent costly and disruptive installations later on.
 By planning for scalability and flexibility, businesses can create an adaptable office environment that supports growth and innovation, ensuring long-term success and operational efficiency.